gilestrolab/fly-sleepdeprivator/README.md

 fly-sleepdeprivator
 ===================

-Firmware and software for the fly sleep deprivator of the Gilestro laboratory @ ICL
+Firmware and software for a shaker based fly sleep deprivator

 REQUIREMENTS